By Persis Khambatta and Guruamrit Khalsa

 Unless the trusted voices of India’s fathers, mothers, mentors and teachers, as well as leading personalities counteract the violence with education and guidance, nothing will change, and India’s reputation as one of the world’s most dangerous places for women will remain intact.

-Persis Khambatta is a Fellow with the Wadhwani Chair in U.S.-India Policy Studies at CSIS.
+Persis Khambatta is an Adjunct Fellow with the Wadhwani Chair in U.S.-India Policy Studies at CSIS.